umbraco/UmbracoDocs/15/umbraco-cms/extending/creating-custom-seed-key-provider.md

 ﻿---
-description: A guid to creating a custom seed key provider for Umbraco
+description: A guide to creating a custom seed key provider for Umbraco
 ---

 # Creating a Custom Seed Key Provider